 Determination of serum total antioxidant capacity

-The total antioxidant capacity of the serum was assessed using the ABTS radical cation decolorization assay method outlined by Cecchini and Fazio.
-(Bekdeşer & Apak, 2024) This assay, conducted with the Sigma-Aldrich (USA) antioxidant assay kit (Catalog number CS0790), relies on the serum antioxidants' ability to inhibit the formation of the ferryl myoglobin radical from metmyoglobin and hydrogen peroxide.
+The total antioxidant capacity of the serum was assessed using the ABTS radical cation decolorization assay method outlined by Cecchini and Fazio (Bekdeşer & Apak, 2024).
+This assay, conducted with the Sigma-Aldrich (USA) antioxidant assay kit (Catalog number CS0790), relies on the serum antioxidants' ability to inhibit the formation of the ferryl myoglobin radical from metmyoglobin and hydrogen peroxide.
 This reaction oxidizes 2, 2-Azino-di-3-ethylbenzthiazoline sulphonate (ABTS) to generate a radical cation, which can be measured spectrophotometrically at 405 nm.
 The assay was calibrated using Trolox, and the total antioxidant capacity was expressed in terms of Trolox equivalents (mM).

 Statistical analysis